-For upper-division undergraduate students at UArizona, a new cross-disciplinary experiential program extending the vision and success of the Carson Scholars Graduate Program.
+For undergraduate students at UArizona, a new cross-disciplinary experiential program extending the vision and success of the Carson Scholars Graduate Program.

 This new program is an extension of the Carson Scholars Program for graduate students, founded by Diana Liverman in 2011, and aims to prepare UArizona undergraduate students as the leaders and problem-solvers of tomorrow.